|

 With this system, you can build boats with 2, 3, or 4 rows of floats, fully dependant on your needs.
-As we state at the top of the page, we also offer 30 and 150 HP capacity transoms (details listed at bottom of page).
-This system can be configured with or without nose cones as well.
-How you need your barge set up is how we'll configure your kit.
-We have provided specifications, full CAD files, and current pricing for common configurations of this system.
+We also offer 60 and 150 HP capacity transoms for this sytem, which can be configured with or without nose cones.
+How you need your barge to be is how we'll configure your kit.
+Below and to the right we have provided full CAD files and current pricing for common configurations.

 |